dylan-lang/testworks/documentation/users-guide/source/usage.rst

 The ``tags`` argument to :func:`perform-test` and :func:`perform-suite` controls whether a test defined with certain tags is performed or not.
-Tags are either a list of symbols or the constant :const:`$all`.
+Tags are either a list of symbols or the constant :const:`$all-tags`.
 For example:

 .. code-block:: dylan